Buckling for columns-part 2.

 The minor axis governs the buckling.

-Check whether a column will yield before buckle with different length=10 feet.
+Check whether a column will yield before buckling with different lengths =10 feet.

 The same Solved problem for the major and minor axis which governs buckling?